SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Camera Distribution Analysis

 \section{Camera Distribution Analysis}

-To evaluate the effectiveness of our view selection strategy, we compare the camera distributions produced by different methods. \Fref{supp_fig:cam_pose3}, \ref{supp_fig:cam_pose2}, and \ref{supp_fig:cam_pose3} visualize these distributions from both bird’s-eye and side perspectives.
-As discussed in the main paper, FisherRF tends to produce clustered view selections due to its tight coupling with the internal 3DGS learning dynamics—visibly highlighted in the semi-transparent yellow regions.
+To evaluate the effectiveness of our view selection strategy, we compare the camera distributions produced by different methods. \Fref{supp_fig:cam_pose1}, \ref{supp_fig:cam_pose2}, and \ref{supp_fig:cam_pose3} visualize these distributions from both bird's-eye and side perspectives.
+As discussed in the manuscript, FisherRF tends to produce clustered view selections due to its tight coupling with the internal 3DGS learning dynamics, as highlighted in the semi-transparent yellow regions.
 In contrast, our method yields a more spatially uniform and well-dispersed distribution of viewpoints.

-This distinction is further illustrated in \Fref{supp_fig:cam_pose_crop}, where in the Room scene from the Mip-NeRF 360 dataset, FisherRF often selects redundant or near-parallel views.
+This distinction is further illustrated in \Fref{supp_fig:cam_pose4}: in the \textit{Room} scene from the Mip-NeRF 360 dataset, FisherRF often selects redundant or near-parallel views.
 Our method instead promotes angular diversity, leading to broader scene exploration.
-A similar trend is observed in the Deep Blending dataset, where our approach selects viewpoints across a wider vertical range.
-These comparisons reinforce our claim that SA-ResGS facilitates physically grounded and geometrically diverse view selection, contributing to improved scene coverage.
+A similar trend is observed in the Deep Blending dataset, where our approach selects viewpoints over a wider vertical range.
+These comparisons support our claim that SA-ResGS facilitates physically grounded and geometrically diverse view selection, thereby improving scene coverage.